Emily Reed, Devon Climate Emergency

 - The Adaptation Plan is being prepared.

-- New governance arrangements are being proposed to the Response Group on 10th January.
+- New governance arrangements are being reviewed.